ruien0630/teamfyp/output_md/Singapura Finance - Annual Report 2021.md

 ## C USTOMER FOCUS

 ![Image](output_md\Singapura Finance - Annual Report 2021_artifacts\image_000009_e68d6f24625a1ce4f46a7e791978cc39be9b664198b5e7a43d63cef68082bdbc.png)
-**Description**: The image shows a logo for "EFFICIENCY", where the first "E" is white and encased in a gray circle, and the rest of the word "FFICIENCY" is in orange, slightly larger and to the right of the circle.
+**Description**: The image shows the word "EFFICIENCY".
+The letter "E" is white and inside of a gray circle, and the remainder of the word "FFICIENCY" is in orange and directly to the right of the "E" inside the circle.

 We leverage on technology and process improvements for continual innovation, capabilities building  and